 - (5) The assistance provided by a Peer Coach shall not involve the participation in nor the conduction of the evaluation and assessment of the performance of the PPT, that is set forth in Article XII of the Collective Bargaining Agreement.
 The Peer Coach shall focus on the specific areas recommended for improvement by the PPT's Principal (or designated evaluator) based upon the unsatisfactory rating or ratings in the performance evaluation that resulted in the referral to the PAR program. - (6) As soon as possible following the assignment of a Peer Coach by the PAR Panel, the Peer Coach, Principal (or evaluator) of the PPT, and the PPT shall meet and discuss the areas recommended for improvement.
-Thereafter, the Peer Coach shall independently prepare a Plan of Consultative

-Assistance and time line which are consistent with the provisions of the Article and Ed Code section 444500(b)(2), (3), (5), (6), and (7) The projected completion date for the time line will be included within the Plan of Consultative
+Thereafter, the Peer Coach shall independently prepare a Plan of Consultative provisions of the Article and Ed Code section 444500(b)(2), (3), (5), (6), and (7) The projected completion date for the time line will be included within the Plan of Consultative Assistance.

-Assistance.
 The Plan shall: